 \subsection{Pairing with Preference}

-Fine-tuning LLMs via RLAIF involves constructing \emph{preference pairs} \( (y^+, y^-) \mid x \) for reward modeling, where the response \( y^+ \) is preferred over \( y^- \) for a given input \( x \).
-Different prompting and sampling strategies used to generate these pairs can result in varying levels of difficulty and the requirement of annotations.
+Training LLMs via RLAIF involves constructing \emph{preference pairs} \( (y^+, y^-) \mid x \) for reward modeling, where the response \( y^+ \) is preferred over \( y^- \) for a given input \( x \).
+Different prompting and sampling strategies used to generate these pairs lead to varying difficulty levels and annotation requirements.

-\textbf{Random Pairs (\(\mathcal{D}_\text{rnd}\)).} Building on the random sampling strategy introduced earlier, we construct preference pairs by independently sampling two responses from the base model for a given input \( x \), i.e., \( y_1, y_2 \sim p(y \mid x) \).
-These responses are then evaluated by human annotators or advanced LLMs to determine which one is preferred.
-A preference label is assigned such that \( y_1 \rightarrow y^+ \) and \( y_2 \rightarrow y^- \) if \( y_1 \succ y_2 \); otherwise, \( y_2 \rightarrow y^+ \) and \( y_1 \rightarrow y^- \), where \( \succ \) denotes the preference relation.
-This annotation-based setup, foundational to early RLHF pipelines~\citep{Ouyang22TrainingLanguage,bai_constitutional_2022,lee_rlaif_2024}, often yields \emph{difficult pairs} due to the subtle quality differences between responses, making the labeling process both informative and challenging.
+\textbf{Random Pairs (\(\mathcal{D}_\text{rnd}\)).} Building on the random sampling strategy, we construct preference pairs by independently sampling two responses from the base model for a given input \( x \), i.e., \( y_1, y_2 \sim p(y \mid x) \).
+These responses are evaluated by human annotators or advanced LLMs to determine which one is preferred.
+A preference label is then assigned such that \( y_1 \rightarrow y^+ \) and \( y_2 \rightarrow y^- \) if \( y_1 \succ y_2 \); otherwise, \( y_2 \rightarrow y^+ \) and \( y_1 \rightarrow y^- \), where \( \succ \) denotes the preference relation.
+This annotation-based setup, foundational to early RLHF pipelines~\citep{ouyang_training_2022,bai_constitutional_2022,lee_rlaif_2024}, often yields \emph{hard pairs} due to the subtle quality differences between responses, making the labeling process both informative and challenging.

-\textbf{Contrastive Pairs ($\mathcal{D}_\text{ctr}$).} Contrastive pairs~\citep{yang_rlcd_2024} are constructed in an annotation-free manner, by prompting LLMs with both positive and negative guidance, resulting in responses with high quality \( y^+ \sim p(y \mid x, g^+)\) and low quality \( y^- \sim p(y \mid x, g^-)\) respectively.
-These guided generations are designed to differ more clearly in quality, producing relatively \emph{easy pairs} that provide strong preference signals without requiring explicit annotation.
-While this strategy improves scalability by eliminating the need for high-quality annotations, the synthetic preferences may lack the fine-grained supervision of annotated data, potentially creating an overly easy curriculum that limits learning.
+\textbf{Contrastive Pairs ($\mathcal{D}_\text{ctr}$).} Contrastive pairs~\citep{yang_rlcd_2024} are constructed in an annotation-free manner by guiding LLMs with both positive and negative criteria, resulting in high-quality responses \( y^+ \sim p(y \mid x, g^+)\) and low-quality responses \( y^- \sim p(y \mid x, g^-)\), respectively.
+These guided generations are designed to differ clearly in quality, producing relatively \emph{easy pairs} that provide strong preference signals without requiring explicit annotation.
+While this strategy improves scalability by eliminating the need for high-quality annotations, the synthetic preferences may lack fine-grained supervision, potentially creating an overly easy curriculum that limits learning.